dchiniquy/insight-intelligence-webhook/insight-intelligence-corp/vapi/vapi-personal-assistant-prompt.md

 ```

 **Parameters:**
-- `time_preference`: Ask their preference - "morning", "afternoon", "evening", or "any"
+- `time_preference`: Ask their preference - "morning" (9 AM-12 PM), "afternoon" (12 PM-5 PM), "evening" (5 PM-8 PM), or "any"
-- `date`: If they mention a specific day
+- `date`: If they mention a specific day, convert to YYYY-MM-DD format:
+  - Today ({{date}}) = use current date
+  - "Tomorrow" = add 1 day to current date
+  - "Monday", "Tuesday", etc. = find next occurrence of that weekday
+  - "Next week" = ask which day specifically, then calculate the date
-- `timezone`: Confirm their timezone, especially for remote callers
+- `timezone`: Confirm their timezone - "America/Los_Angeles" for Pacific, "America/New_York" for Eastern
 - `duration_minutes`: Ask how much time they need (default 30 minutes)

+**Date Conversion Examples (if today is December 16, 2024):**
+- "Tomorrow" → "2024-12-17"
+- "Next Monday" → "2024-12-23" (next Monday after today)
+- "This Friday" → "2024-12-20" (this Friday)

+**Important:** Always ask for time preference to get the most relevant availability slots.

 ---